Gannn10/Portofolio/README.md

-Welcome to my personal portfolio website!
+# Welcome to my personal portfolio website!
 This project showcases my skills, projects, and contact information.
 It's built with modern web technologies to be fast, responsive, and visually appealing.

-Key Features
+# Key Features
 Responsive Design: The layout adjusts to fit any screen size, from desktops to mobile devices.
 Interactive UI: Includes dynamic elements like a particle background and a typing effect for a more engaging user experience.
 Project Showcase: A dedicated section to display my projects with clear descriptions.
 Skills Overview: Highlights my core competencies in both frontend and backend development.
 Contact Form: Provides an easy way for potential employers or collaborators to get in touch.
 Smooth Navigation: Uses smooth scrolling to navigate between sections.

-Technologies Used
+# Technologies Used
 This project is built using the following technologies:
 React 19: A JavaScript library for building user interfaces.
 Vite: A build tool that provides a fast development environment.
 Font Awesome: For scalable vector icons.
 CSS: For styling, including responsive layouts and animations.

-Project Structure
-src/App.jsx: The main component that assembles all sections and handles global logic like smooth scrolling and animations.

-src/sections/: Contains the main sections of the website (Hero.jsx, About.jsx, Projects.jsx, Contact.jsx).

-src/components/: Reusable components used throughout the sections, such as SkillCard.jsx, ProjectCard.jsx, and ParticlesBackground.jsx.

-src/style.css: The primary stylesheet for the entire application, defining the look and feel.

-src/index.css: Global base styles and variable definitions.

-public/: Static assets like images and a favicon.

-How to Run Locally
+# How to Run Locally
 To get a local copy up and running, follow these simple steps.

 Prerequisites:

-Node.js (LTS version recommended)

-npm or Yarn
+Node.js (LTS version recommended) npm or Yarn

 Installation: